-The School is aware that pupils may choose to bypass the School's filtering systems by connecting their mobile devices to 4G and 5G.
 The School Rules make it clear that mobile phones should not be used during the school day (8.45am to 3.45pm), unless a teacher has given permission for the phone to be used for a specific task.
 Pupils may use other mobile devices or may use phones outside of these hours.
 (Sixth Form pupils are permitted to use mobile phones in the Sixth Form Centre during the school day.)
-Staff understand the need to monitor pupil use of mobile devices while in school and to ensure that these are not misused.
 When a member of staff finds a pupil using a mobile device against school policy or the School Rules, he/she will confiscate the item and report the matter to a member of SLT, who will investigate and determine whether a sanction should be imposed.